isomerpages/moe-chongfu/_curriculum/Character & Citizenship Education.md

 It highlights two principles to guide students in their actions describes a 3-step process to explore cyber wellness issues.
 The school has already embarked on a cyberwellness programme to help students know how to manage themselves in cyberspace.
 We hope parents would be able to join us in inculcating the right values to our young.

 ![](/images/cce4.png)
+**CCE Development Protocol**<br>
+As part of our school’s continued efforts to develop our students holistically, the CCE Development Protocol premised on a set of core values GRACIOUSLY was developed to help our students chart their development of character and citizenship.
+Values can be manifested through the students’ social and emotional competencies which are qualities and dispositions that will equip students to succeed for life.

+**Rationale**<br>
+Though families play the most important role in supporting the growth of a child’s citizenship, personal development and character, schools share in these responsibilities as well.
+As teachers, it is our responsibility to help our students in their character development above academic success.
+And because what get measured matters, it is important to develop a tool to measure the presence and absence of these values identified.

+**Tool**<br>
+The protocol includes both a CCE Development card and the use of Teacher Student Conference.
+The card is a formative assessment tool based specifically on teachers’ observations of the student in their daily behaviour and also teachers’ interaction with them.
+Teachers who are also Character Coaches then use the conference as the opportunities to have meaningful conversations around the development of character.
+The conference serves as a vehicle for people to talk about character in a rigorous and nuanced manner.
+Teachers and parents can get to know each student as a whole child before deciding on the best way to help them level up their competencies.
+Students can also use feedback from the CCE development card to develop self-understanding and to take ownership of their personal growth by planning the next steps to improve.